Cedar-Isles-Dean, Minneapolis

-Cedar-Isles-Dean is a neighborhood in the Calhoun-Isles community in Minneapolis.
+Cedar-Isles-Dean is a neighborhood in the Bde Maka Ska-Isles community in Minneapolis.
 Its boundaries are the Kenilworth Lagoon and Lake of the Isles to the north and east, West Lake Street to the south, and France Avenue South to the west.
-It is in Ward 7, represented by council member Katie Cashman.
+It is in Ward 7 of the Minneapolis City Council and state legislative district 61A.

 Nearby neighborhoods include Bryn Mawr and Kenwood to the north, East Isles to the east, East Bde Maka Ska to the southwest, and West Maka Ska to the south.
 To the west is the suburb of Saint Louis Park.
 The neighborhood, one of the most affluent in the city, takes its name from Cedar Lake, Lake of the Isles, and Dean Parkway.

 The Frank Lloyd Wright-designed Frieda and Henry J. Neils House is located near Cedar Lake in this neighborhood.